-All upper staff are certified in first aid for professional rescuers, RTE, AED, CPR and many are certified as lifeguards as well.
+All Upper Staff are certified in first aid for professional rescuers, RTE, AED, CPR and many are certified as lifeguards as well.
 First aid and lifeguarding staff will always be stationed with the groups.
 These emergency staff members, as well as the group leaders, will carry first aid kits on them at all times.

-- All staff are equipped with walkie-talkies
+- All groups are equipped with walkie-talkies

 - On the buses, campers are properly seat-belted prior to beginning the trip.

 - All counselors do face checks (we do not simply use “head counts” – our staff always goes the extra step to ensure our children’s well being and safety)